 Footballers in business

-The former Arsenal and AC Milan midfielder is on a quest to save the planet after founding bioscience firm GF Biochemicals with business partner Pasquale Granata in 2008 – while he’s making some serious money, too.
+Former Arsenal and AC Milan midfielder Mathieu Flamini is on a quest to save the planet after founding bioscience firm GF Biochemicals with business partner Pasquale Granata in 2008 – while he’s making some serious money, too.

-Still a professional footballer – the Frenchman plied his trade at Spanish side Getafe in the 2018-19 season – the 35-year-old was recognised last year as one of the 100 most promising business leaders on the planet in the World Economic Forum’s community of Young Global Leaders.
+Still a professional footballer – the Frenchman plied his trade at Spanish side Getafe in the 2018-19 season – the 35-year-old was recognised in 2018 as one of the 100 most promising business leaders on the planet in the World Economic Forum’s community of Young Global Leaders.

 That’s because GF Biochemicals has made great strides in the past ten years, becoming the first company to mass-produce levulinic acid, a sustainable oil substitute that can be used in plastics, solvents, fuels and the pharmaceutical industry.